Mischback/srv4dev/README.md

-# node-module-skeleton
+# srv4dev

-A skeleton to create TypeScript-based NodeJS modules
+A minimal http server for local development that integrates nodemon